osoner/countly-documentation/faq/technical.md

 Both yes and no. In some cases we limit the data sent to make Countly perform better and handle absurd conditions:

 1. There's a limit of 100 characters for event keys.
+2. There's a limit of 100 segmentations per event and each of those segmentation can have 1000 unique values at most.
-2. There are no limits on CPU or RAM of the server
+3. There are no limits on CPU or RAM of the server
-3. There are no limits on number of accounts, applications or users
+4. There are no limits on number of accounts, applications or users

 ## Help!
 MongoDB eats 100% CPU.